 Another 57 words(4 lines of text) are included under the topic Early Schreier Notables in all our PDF Extended History products.

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Schreier or a variant listed above:

-Schreier Settlers in the United States in the 18th Century
+Schreier Settlers in United States in the 18th Century

-Schreier Settlers in the United States in the 19th Century
+Schreier Settlers in United States in the 19th Century

 The Schreier Family Crest was acquired from the Houseofnames.com archives.
 The Schreier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.